department19/department19.github.io/README.md

 - A vanilla JS scrollspy function for webpage navigation
 ## Responsiveness considerations
 - The overflow of the sections on smaller than 1080p screen sizes results in bleeding of the content on to the adjacent ones. need to consider using at @media rules or maybe even JS to determine the screen size then adjust content size accordingly
-- nav bar needs a reposition to be able to be used on phones
+- nav bar needs a reposition to be able to be used on phones?
+- Contact grid is probably a mess right now with phone screens

 ## Bugs
-- magical anchor elements appearing in chrome for the project cards
+- ~~magical anchor elements appearing in chrome for the project cards~~
+	- currently by passed but only having anchors on buttons
 - the text in the about me overflow the section on some phones, and for others trying to scroll to read the text triggers the scroll snap.

 ## Development Log